 Montréal resident honoured as recipient of Canada's Volunteer Award

 MONTRÉAL, Dec.
-5, 2022 /CNW/ - Vanessa Manroop of Montréal, Quebec, was recognized by the Minister of Families, Children and Social Development, Karina Gould, with a Canada's Volunteer Award in the Emerging Leader category, at a ceremony held in Ottawa, Ontario, on December 5, 2022.
+5, 2022 /CNW/ - Marco Ottoni of Montréal, Quebec, was recognized by the Minister of Families, Children and Social Development, Karina Gould, with a Canada's Volunteer Award in the Community Leader category, at a ceremony held in Ottawa, Ontario, on December 5, 2022.

-Vanessa Manroop was recognized for her work as a volunteer treasurer and mentor for Black Girls Gather, a not-for-profit program and book club in Montréal.
-She ensures that the participants feel empowered, supported and encouraged in their hopes of creating a successful future for themselves.
-Vanessa Manroop will identify a not-for-profit organization to receive a $5,000 grant.
+Marco Ottoni was recognized for his work at the Maison St-Raphaël, a palliative care home and day centre.
+The centre has a direct impact on people living with incurable diseases, as well as on their caregivers.
+Marco Ottoni will identify a not-for-profit organization to receive a $5,000 grant.

 Canada's Volunteer Awards recognize community leaders, not-for-profit organizations, social enterprises and businesses who have made significant contributions in improving the lives of others.
 Award recipients are highly engaged in their communities and inspire Canadians to make a difference through volunteering.